-What is a Smart Factory?
+What is a smart factory?

-The reality is that for most manufacturers, the experience is anything but perfect harmony.
+For most manufacturers, the experience is anything but perfect harmony.
 The questions then become: What’s possible?
 And what’s realistic?

 Manufacturing leaders recognize that ignoring the smart factory opportunity (maintaining the status quo) will only leave them in the rearview mirrors of their competition.
 On the flip side, the attempt to transform the entire plant through one big technology push is where most forward-thinking manufacturers get off course.

-The rise of the smart factory represents significant opportunities for gains in efficiency and productivity, but must be approached pragmatically.
+The rise of the smart factory represents significant opportunities for gains in efficiency and productivity, but it must be approached pragmatically.
 More on this below.

 What is the difference between a smart factory and smart manufacturing?